purple-dot/purple-dot-react/README.md

         phoneNumber: '07123 12345',
       },
   }}
+  /* An optional list of objects with name and value attributes.
+Specifyies additional
+     properties of the item being bought that are passed through to the checkout. */ lineItemProperties={[
+    { name: 'Monogramming', value: 'JS' }
+  ]}
   /* A style element that customises the placement's appearance.
      See https://www.purpledotprice.com/docs/reference/javascript-sdk#the-style-object */
   style={{ fontSize: '16px' }}